Rangi42/polishedcrystal/README.md

 * Pokémon overworld sprites are frequently incorrect.
 This is partly because the original game would use, for example, a cow-shaped `SPRITE_TAUROS` for both Tauros and Miltank, but there's also a bug where Pokémon icons change when you view the party menu.
 * The Move Reminder doesn't list all the possible moves.
+* Gold Berry restores 25% of HP when used, but 30 HP when held.

 ## FAQ